shriram1056/Charade/README.md

-# slack-clone
+# charade
-slack clone made with nextjs,chakra-ui,graphql and express <br />
+charade made with nextjs,chakra-ui,graphql and express <br />

 features: <br />
 users can create team, only the admin of the team have access to create channel and add new users to the team. <br />